 But, it is also one of the most rewarding as the cabinet doors are a substantial part of the visible final product.

-Which is why a high quality door starts with a router table and a properly sized router mounted in it.
-And while a complex option with router lifts, tables and inserts to match a solid 2HP+ router is a must.
+This is why a high-quality door starts with a router table and an appropriately sized router.
+And while a complex option with router lifts, tables, and inserts to match a solid 2HP+ router is a must.

 Frequently Asked Questions